FirstPlus Financial Group: Potentially Mis-sold Second Charge Mortgages

 Consequently, a great number of borrowers may have found it very difficult to pay off their loans, and in some cases are paying back considerably more than they borrowed.
 There is also a concern that borrowers may face even larger repayments if the base rate increases.

 Any failure by FirstPlus to properly advise borrowers as to the effect of these interest clauses prior to entering into loan agreements could be constituted as mis-selling.
 If you think this might have happened to you, we recommend that you seek independent legal advice to protect your position.

 How can Ellis Jones help you?

-If you wish to discuss a potential claim or complaint then please contact William Fox Bregman or Paul Kanolik within our team of specialist Banking and Finance Litigation solicitors, who will be able to offer an initial free consultation.
+If you wish to discuss a potential claim or complaint then please contact our specialist Banking and Finance Litigation lawyers, who will be able to offer a free initial discussion.

 How can we help?

 When you submit this form an email will be sent to the relevant department who will contact you within 48 hours.
 If you require urgent advice please call 01202 525333.